weaviate/weaviate-io/docs/weaviate/core-knowledge/indexing.md

 Because vector search use cases are growing rapidly, more and more ANN-algorithm are produced.
 A "good" ANN algorithm means that the recall is high _and_ that it's fast.
 You can dive into the rabbit hole right [here](https://arxiv.org/search/?query=approximate+nearest+neighbor&searchtype=all).
 But!
 Don't be like Alice; just make sure to come back here.
 :::

-Let's take a look at the ANN settings Weaviate predefined for us when we created the classes.
+Let's take a look a few ANN settings in an example schema.

 _(note that we've removed some JSON that's irrelevant to the topic at hand)._